KhartesViewer/khartes/README.md

 However, as shown in the picture above, it does allow you to add dots to the Fragment View to highlight features of interest.

-These dots are actually the vertices of a fragment whose only purpose is to provide annotation.
+These dots are actually the nodes of a fragment whose only purpose is to provide annotation.
 Here are the steps to add annotation to your fragment view:

 1. Go to the Fragments tab in the Control Area and create a new fragment.

-2. Set the color and name of the new fragment.
+2. Set the name and color of the new fragment.
 In this example I will name the fragment "crackle".
 The annotation dots will be drawn in the color that you give the fragment.

-3. Unset `Mesh Visible` for the new fragment.
+3. Set `Hide Mesh` for the new fragment.

 4. Make sure that your new fragment ("crackle") and the fragment that you want to annotate (the fragment that shows areas of crackling) are both `Active`